Table of Contents:

 Web hosting is where your website’s content is stored and made accessible to users.
 It involves aspects like server space, website uptime, and security measures.
 On the other hand, domain management is about your website’s domain name, which acts as your digital address.
 It includes tasks such as domain registration, renewal, and ensuring the domain name directs users to your website.
 While hosting ensures your website is operational and secure, domain management secures and maintains your website’s identity and accessibility on the internet.
 Together, they are essential for a visible and effective online presence.

 Your domain name is the center of your web presence.
 Without proper domain protection, any successful business can be at risk for phishing and cybersquatting.
 Phishing websites may use a variation of your domain name to lure unsuspecting consumers into giving away their personal information.
 Bad actors can even spoof your email addresses to trick customers.

 Even when taking this precaution, it may be impossible to preemptively purchase all domains that could be related to your business.
+The rise in cybersquatting, with a 10% increase to 5,516 new cases in 2022, underscores the risks of weak domain management.
 That’s why a monitoring system is necessary.
 A domain monitoring tool can tell you when someone registers a spoofed domain.